-This is another set of transfer paper that has been manufactured especially for transferring your designs, images and texts to dark-colored fabrics, especially dark-toned T-shirts with a 100% cotton blend.
+This is another set of the best transfer paper that has been manufactured especially for transferring your designs, images and texts to dark-colored fabrics, especially dark-toned T-shirts with a 100% cotton blend.
 This is a starter bundle of 5 transfer sheets that you can wash and use again, each 8.5” x 11” in size.

 You can make your own designs, transfer the photos of your loved ones to your clothes, or even download templates and designs from avery.com/transfers and avery.com/prints, the official website of Avery.